k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 Fabric supports 2 authentication methods:

-* Directly - where AUTH_TOKEN property should be set.
+* Directly - where the AUTH_TOKEN property should be set.

   When using this method, Fabric accesses the Vault URL with the token as auth credentials to get the secret.